mchenliu/PowerBI_Project/README.md

 *Year filter added to show changes in customers*

-- There is an *increase in number of unique customers and decrease in revenue per customer* between 2020 and 2022.
-The number of customers increased from 2,630 to over 17,000 while revenue per customer dropped by $1,000.
-The line chart is also showing a decreasing trend.
 ![Revenue per customer](https://github.com/user-attachments/assets/84692b0f-edf5-4720-91cb-a7a3585e0fe3)
 *Line chart showing decreasing trend in revenue per customer*